course-dprep/imdb-votes-vs-ratings/README.md

 ## Method

-The first step in R is visual; the number of votes against the average rating are plotted.
-To handle the extreme skew in vote counts (since probably a few titles get millions of votes while most get very few) the votes variable is log transformed.
+The analysis begins with a visual exploration of the data in R, where the distribution of ratings is examined across different vote counts.
+To account for the extreme skew in vote counts—since a few titles receive millions of votes while most receive very few—the votes variable is log-transformed.

-Then the correlation between votes and ratings is calculated to get an indication of the relationship.
-A very low correlation could hint at no relationship or a non-linear relationship.
+Next, the correlation between votes and ratings is calculated to provide a preliminary indication of their relationship.
+A very low correlation could suggest no relationship or a non-linear relationship.

-A polynomial regression model with log(votes) as the dependent variable and rating as the independent variable allows to test the actual relationship between the primary variables of interest.
-To explore the moderating effect of genre escapist (fantasy, comedy, romance) and heavy (drama, thriller)), an interaction term of ratings and genre is created and added to the regression.
-In a seperate regression, an interaction term for content form and ratings is created and added to the regression.
-As a fourth step, the full model is tested where both interaction terms are added to test whether it improves model fit.
+To formally test the relationship, a polynomial regression model is estimated with rating as the dependent variable and log(votes) and log(votes)^2 as independent variables.
+This allows us to capture potential non-linear effects of vote counts on ratings.

+To explore potential moderating effects of genre, an interaction term between ratings and genre (categorized as escapist: fantasy, comedy, romance; and heavy: drama, thriller) is added to a separate regression model.
+Similarly, another model includes an interaction term between ratings and content form.
+Finally, a full model combines both interaction terms to assess whether including these moderators improves model fit.

-Additionally, plots are produced for each regression model to show the effects visually.
+For each regression, visualizations are produced to illustrate the relationships and interaction effects, providing a clear, graphical interpretation of the results.

 ## Preview of Findings
 - Describe the gist of your findings (save the details for the final paper!)